nus-cs2103-AY2223S1/ip/docs/README.md

 <br><br>

 ### List all tasks: `list`
 Lists out all tasks in a descending priority.
-Tasks with highest priority will be at the top while tasks with lowest will be at the bottom of the task list.
+Tasks with highest priority will be at the top while tasks with the lowest priority will be at the bottom of the task list.

 Command: `list`